OPR-group-BNITM/vimop/tutorial/installation_tutorial.md

 ## Nextflow installation
-If you installed EPI2ME you can install nextflow via the EPI2ME interface by going to Settings->Local->System setup->Nextflow->setup.
+In case you installed EPI2ME you can install nextflow via the EPI2ME interface by going to Settings->Local->System setup->Nextflow->setup.
 This setup will also make sure you have the correct java version installed
 If you want to install nextflow via the command line there are two options:
 1. Follow the installation instructions from the [nextflow documentation](https://nextflow.io/docs/latest/install.html#install-page)
 2. Or, if you have conda installed and prefer to have your nextflow installation separate from the rest of your home environment, you can create a conda environment and install nextflow in there: